bangnoise/ofxHapPlayer/README.md

 Installation
 ------------

 This repo has branches for major OF versions.
 Use the branch which matches the version of OF you are using.
 The [master](https://github.com/bangnoise/ofxHapPlayer/tree/master) branch matches the current OF release.
-An [of_head](https://github.com/bangnoise/ofxHapPlayer/tree/of_head) branch aims to keep up to date with development work on OpenFrameworks' master branch.

 For example, if you want to use the addon with OpenFrameworks 0.8.x: